 We pray that this TS curriculum will be used to make an impact in lives, families and communities across the globe.
 Please send any testimonies, comments or suggestions to info@ywambelt.org.

-Mark & Heidi Evans www.ywambelt.org
+Mark & Heidi Evans for BELT's global eldership www.ywambelt.org

 Pursuing the Truth